very-scary-scenario/nkd.su/docs/setup.rst

 You'll need to create a local environment for nkd.su.
 I strongly recommend :ref:`virtualenv <python:tut-venv>` for this, but if you have a tool you prefer (like Conda or something), feel free to use that.
+Common virtualenv names like ``venv`` in the repository root will be ignored by git.

 Once you're in your environment, run ``pip install -r requirements.txt`` from the repository root to install all of our Python dependencies.